Application control overview

 Application control provides administrators with the ability to define and manage separate profiles for different user groups with application control settings.
 Endpoint security settings accommodate the needs of any and all user groups by allowing administrators to create multiple, highly flexible configurations for different user profiles.

-Application control settings can include custom password protection, WinTrust handling, protection mode, custom whitelists, network and application access control policies, file certifications, and file protection rules.
+Application control settings can include custom password protection, WinTrust handling, protection mode, custom allow and deny lists, network and application access control policies, file certifications, and file protection rules.

 The Endpoint Security client (deployed to managed devices) gives administrators a powerful new tool for controlling what applications run on enterprise desktops and servers, and how those applications are allowed to execute.